thedatab0y/ft_transcendence/README.md

 "it is the final project of 42's common core"

-For more details, please read subject file `en.subject.pdf`.
+For more details, please read the subject file `en.subject.pdf`.

 ## Table of Content: